jhmccarthy/spring-ai-intro/basic-chatbot/README.md

 ## LLM Models

-The following LLMs have been tested.
+The following LLMs are used in this project.

 | Vendor | LLM Model |
 |-----------|----------------------------------------------|